 - Fire/Life Safety & Emergency Preparedness;

 - Rail Operations and Control Center;

 - System-wide Maintenance;

 - Tunnel Ventilation System;

 - Automatic Train Control;

-- Collisions:
+- Collisions;

 - Derailments;

 - Emergency Egress;

 - Red Signal Violations;

-- Roadway Worker Protection Program Implementation; and
+- Roadway Worker Protection Program Implementation;

-- Track Quality Oversight
+- Track Quality Oversight;

+- Traction Power System; and

+- Rail Vehicle Securement.

-The Authority and FTA track Corrective Action Plans ("CAPs") and individual actionable items using different terminology and on a different update schedule.
+The Authority and FTA track Corrective Action Plans ("CAPs") and individual actionable items using varying cap status terminology and on a different update schedule.
 For example, as of May 22, 2017, FTA documents indicate that of the 268 CAPs set forth in such directives, 71 have been closed, 16 are under FTA review, 109 are past due, and 72 are not yet due.
-As of May 26, 2017, the Authority's documents indicate that of 268 CAPs: 71 are closed, 85 are under review, and 111 in development.
+As of July 7, 2017, the Authority's documents indicate that of 268 CAPs: 81 are closed, 82 are under review, and 105 are in development.